-\begin{tldr} Extending knowledge-based causal discovery to full graph discovery poses additional challenges, such as distinguishing between direct and indirect causes.
+\begin{tldr} Extending LLMs from inferring pairwise relationships to generation of full graphs poses additional challenges, such as distinguishing between direct and indirect causes.
 With the right prompt, LLMs provide non-trivial utility for inferring full causal graphs. \end{tldr}

-We now extend the pairwise analysis to discovering the full graph.
+We now extend the pairwise analysis to generating the full graph.
 Given a set of variables, a straightforward extension is to construct a list of all possible variable pairs and repeat the pairwise test for each pair.
-However, full graph discovery provides additional challenges.
+However, full graph generation provides additional challenges.
 First, the pairwise analysis assumed the existence of an edge and our goal was simply to determine its direction.
-In the graph discovery problem, there are three possible options for each variable pair: $A \rightarrow B$, $A\leftarrow B$, or no edge exists.
-Second, graph discovery requires the ability to distinguish between direct and indirect causes, given the other nodes in the graph.
-For example, if the true relationship is $A \rightarrow B \rightarrow C$, then it may be correct to output both $A\rightarrow B$ and $A\rightarrow C$ in a pairwise task, but for graph discovery, outputting $A\rightarrow C$ is an incorrect answer.
-Moreover, the decision depends on which variables are present in the input variable set for the graph discovery task.
+In the graph generation problem, there are three possible options for each variable pair: $A \rightarrow B$, $A\leftarrow B$, or no edge exists.
+Second, graph generation requires the ability to distinguish between direct and indirect causes, given the other nodes in the graph.
+For example, if the true relationship is $A \rightarrow B \rightarrow C$, then it may be correct to output both $A\rightarrow B$ and $A\rightarrow C$ in a pairwise task, but for graph generation, outputting $A\rightarrow C$ is an incorrect answer.
+Moreover, the decision depends on which variables are present in the input variable set for the graph generation task.
 For example, if $B$ is not one of the variables in the input variable set, then $A\rightarrow C$ is a valid edge and should be included.

-Due to these reasons, it is unclear how well a simple extension of the pairwise task using LLMs will transfer to the full graph discovery problem.
+Due to these reasons, it is unclear how well a simple extension of the pairwise task using LLMs will transfer to the full graph generation problem.
 For simple graphs over 3-4 variables, \cite{long2023llmgraphs} show that LLMs can obtain promising accuracy in inferring the edges.
 Below we report the results of applying the pairwise LLM prompts on more complex, real-world datasets involving specialized knowledge: on pain diagnosis and on artic sea ice coverage.